Terminal Coalgebras in Countably Many Steps: Introduction

 \section{Introduction}

-This paper presents results on terminal coalgebras and initial algebras for certain endofunctors on the categories $\Haus$ of Hausdorff topological spaces and $\Met$ of extended metric spaces.
-These results are based on the terminal coalgebra construction first presented by Ad\'amek~\cite{A74} (in dual form) and independently by Barr~\cite{barr}.
-Given an endofunctor $F$, iterate $F$ on the unique morphism $!\colon F1 \to 1$ to obtain the following $\omega^\opp$-chain
+Coalgebras capture various types of state-based systems in a uniform way by encapsulating the type of transitions as an endofunctor on a suitable base category.
+Coalgebras also come with a canonical behaviour domain given by the notion of a terminal coalgebra.
+So results on the existence and construction of terminal coalgebras for endofunctors are at the heart of the theory of universal coalgebra.
+The topic is treated in our monograph~\cite{AMM25}.
+A well-known construction of the terminal coalgebra for an endofunctor was first presented by Ad\'amek~\cite{A74} (in dual form) and independently by Barr~\cite{barr}.
+The idea is to iterate a given endofunctor $F$ on the unique morphism $F1 \to 1$ to obtain the following $\omega^\opp$-chain